Columbia Alumni Association (CAA)

-Meet the 2013 Alumni Medalists
+Meet the 2016 Alumni Medalists

-Meet the recipients of the 2013 Alumni Medal, the highest award bestowed by the Columbia Alumni Association in recognition of distinguished service and commitment to the University.
-Read the 2013 Alumni Medalist biographies.
+Meet the recipients of the 2016 Alumni Medal, the highest award bestowed by the Columbia Alumni Association in recognition of distinguished service and commitment to the University.
+Read the 2016 Alumni Medalist biographies.

 Committees provide the infrastructure to support CAA alumni leaders and clubs with the resources needed to engage with Columbians around the world.
-There are CAA committees that address Assembly Planning, Associations and Clubs, Communications and Information, Events and Programs, Honors and Prizes, and Recent Alumni and Student Relations.
+There are CAA committees that address Assembly Planning, Associations and Clubs, Communications and Information, Programs, Honors and Prizes, and Recent Alumni and Student Relations.
 Learn more.

 The CAA Strategic Plan reflects an ambitious effort to map out concrete steps toward better serving all alumni of Columbia University over the next five years (Fiscal Years 2014-2018).
 The Plan translates into action steps and leverages the vision set out in the June 2012 report by the CAA 2017 Presidential Task Force and integrates the considerations and priorities of the strategic plans developed by partner units, specifically: CCAA, Communications and Marketing, Operations and New Heights.
 It is a plan that takes careful account of the University’s structure and relationships with its Schools.
 Within a University comprised of many Schools and units, striking the right balance between the whole and its parts is crucial.
 We look to foster a vibrant central University alumni effort, that brings together alumni across the Schools to collaborate, network, and share ideas and goals; and at the same time we look to cultivate and enhance School-based alumni efforts that celebrate and promote what makes each of Columbia’s Schools so distinctive.